Amelie42/op14_stadtklima_berlin/op14_merge_index_poll_func.md

 **Output**

-  data frame of poll and PMV
+  data frame of poll and UTCI
+  infos on UTCI at: http://www.utci.org/utci_doku.php

 **Example**